successible-hack-for-change/Successible-Api/README.md

 # Successible-Api

-This is the api for the Successible Project
+This is the api for the Successible Project.
+Further details can be found at our front end repository https://github.com/successible-hack-for-change/successible

+This respository is for running locally and we have a different respository for the version deployed on GCP https://github.com/successible-hack-for-change/gcp-successible-api

 > Note: Please checkout the "demo" branch for the latest local version